haukex/raspinotes/BaseInstall.md

 		3. Optional: Any other options as appropriate

-		4. Since I usually configure my RPi remotely with no keyboard connected, the keyboard configuration in `raspi-config` fails, so if that happens, edit `/etc/default/keyboard` and e.g. set `XKBLAYOUT="de"` and `XKBVARIANT="nodeadkeys"`
+		4. Since I usually configure my RPi remotely with no keyboard connected, the keyboard configuration in `raspi-config` usually fails, so if that happens, edit `/etc/default/keyboard` and set e.g. `XKBLAYOUT="de"` and `XKBVARIANT="nodeadkeys"`

 	3. `sudo apt update && sudo apt full-upgrade -y && sudo apt autoremove -y && echo Done` (reboot afterward is usually necessary)

 	4. `sudo apt-get install --no-install-recommends aptitude ufw vim git screen moreutils minicom ntpdate socat lsof tshark dnsutils elinks lftp jq zip tofrodos proxychains4 build-essential cpanminus liblocal-lib-perl perl-doc python3-pip python3-dev`
-	   (these are my preferred toolset on top of the Lite edition, you may modify this as you like)
+	   (these are my preferred tools on top of the Lite edition, you may modify this as you like)

 	5. Misc.